-1. Infrastructure Items to deliver that are reliant on Area B to be rezoned: \$29.3m

-- a) Part of the East-West Road: - Additional traffic modelling was undertaken and submitted by Legacy to Council on 10 June 2022 to demonstrate that the rezoning area (Area A) can function at full development without requiring the section of the east-west road within Area B. This is currently being reviewed. - Should the additional modelling be supported, a revised draft OHN CP will be prepared and submitted to reflect the newly-proposed approach sought by Legacy. - b) Frogmore Road resurfacing: - Council is satisfied that the Frogmore Road resurfacing costs can be delivered through the VPA offer instead of the draft OHN CP and will remove this from the plan prior to exhibition. - c) Basin B7: - A revised stormwater strategy was submitted by Legacy to Council on 14 June 2022 to present a revised proposal to create a separate basin for each of Area A and Area B. This is currently being reviewed. - Two separate basins ensure that the costs are attributed to each area. - 2.
-Delivery of North-South road apportioned to Development in Area B: - The draft OHN CP submitted by Legacy has not correctly reflected the outcomes of the TMAP and the requirements around the north-south road in the rezoning area.
+Council1.officercommenta) CP.
+The ultimate funding for acquisition and construction of the North-South Road should be resolved as part of the broader contributions framework for Orchard Hills South / GPEC.
+Off-site infrastructure apportioned to development in Area B: The need for many of these road works items would only be triggered with the development of Area B. There is no nexus between these works and the development of Area A. officer comment a) These upgrades would be prioritised and undertaken in a staged manner as Council collects funds. on Legacy's response Infrastructure Items to deliver that are reliant on Area B to be rezoned: \$29.3m Part of the East-West Road: Additional traffic modelling was undertaken and submitted by Legacy to Council on 10 June 2022 to demonstrate that the rezoning area (Area A) can function at full development without requiring the section of the east-west road within Area B. This is currently being reviewed.
+Should the additional modelling be supported, a revised draft OHN CP will be prepared and submitted to reflect the newly-proposed approach sought by Legacy.
+Frogmore Road resurfacing: Council is satisfied that the Frogmore Road resurfacing costs can be delivered through the VPA offer instead of the draft OHN CP and will remove this from the plan prior to exhibition. () Basin B7: A revised stormwater strategy was submitted by Legacy to Council on 14 June 2022 to present a revised proposal to create a separate basin for each of Area A and Area B. This is currently being reviewed.
+Two separate basins ensure that the costs are attributed to each area.
+2. Delivery of North-South road apportioned to Development in Area B: The draft OHN CP submitted by Legacy has not correctly reflected the outcomes of the TMAP and the requirements around the north-south road in the rezoning area.
 Part of the north-south roadway is required to support the rezoning area.
 The draft OHN CP must be amended to include 3 lanes to be delivered for the northern part of the north-south road within the rezoning area.
-It currently identifies 4 lanes for the northern section of the North-South road therefore, a small reduction in the cost of the OHN CP can be expected. - For Council to ensure that the area is future-proofed, to support this Planning Proposal a State VPA must be executed that includes the dedication of land for the outer 2 lanes of the North-South road corridor. - There is still a financial risk relating to the construction of the road corridor.
+It currently identifies 4 lanes for the northern section of the North-South road therefore, a small reduction in the cost of the OHN CP can be expected.
+For Council to ensure that the area is future-proofed, to support this Planning Proposal a State VPA must be executed that includes the dedication of land for the outer 2 lanes of the North-South road corridor.
+There is still a financial risk relating to the construction of the road corridor.
 Legacy property and another two major land owners have indicated a commitment to dedicating the land for the corridor.
-Therefore, the remaining financial risk potentially will be less than \$4M as it relates to the construction component only and not the land component. - Council officers are also in discussions with TfNSW regarding how we can further mitigate the risk to Council in relation to the construction of the corridor.
+Therefore, the remaining financial risk potentially will be less than \$4M as it relates to the construction component only and not the land component.

+can further mitigate the risk to Council in relation to the construction of the corridor.
 3. Off-site infrastructure apportioned to development in Area B: Council would need to investigate a Section 7.12 Contributions Plan for background growth upgrades on an LGA wide basis.